mjfrigaard/sap/README.md

 </div>

 <p align="left">
-You can change the branch in the IDE in the <strong>Git</strong> pane.
+You can change the branch in the Posit Workbench IDE's <strong>Git</strong> pane.
 </p>